AR0E/ar0e.github.io/_pages/about.md

 I have a [CV](https://ar0e.github.io/files/CV1.pdf), that's where you can see those things in more detail, I have a [portfolio](https://ar0e.github.io/portfolio/) where I share some of my major projects, and I got a [blog](https://ar0e.github.io/year-archive/) for endless rambling.
 That's all.

+In possible doubts: yes, I've had two other sites before this one, but I thought it was the decent thing to completely overhaul myself from old Wordpress to github pages at once and start over, rather than transferring over and such and such.